laliluna/humongous-client/README.md

 And humongous, if this is not yet enough, a bulk of servants is there to serve in parallel or to transport many of your wishes and fulfill them one by one.

+## A note of caution

+The API is not yet stable.
+You might consider to wait for version 0.1.

+TODO

+- Allow the command API without batch
+- Map, reduce pipelines
+- DB operations

 ## Quick tour of document API in the REPL

 Open a connection to a database